Which Banks Allow Cryptocurrency Purchases: Finding Banks

 In fact, even some of the large “crypto-friendly banks” that cater to the crypto industry aren’t necessarily the best options to support regular crypto transactions on behalf of individuals.

-In short, opening an account that allows cryptocurrency purchases (or direct fiat transfers to a crypto exchange) isn’t as difficult as opening a UK bank account without proof of address, but it can still be challenging if you don’t know which banks (or platforms) to consider.
+In short, opening an account that allows cryptocurrency purchases (or direct fiat transfers to a crypto exchange) isn’t as difficult as opening an account without the proper verification or a UK bank account without proof of address, but it can still be challenging if you don’t know which banks (or platforms) to consider.

 We’ll look at the different categories of banks that you can consider below, the countries that are most supportive of crypto, and why it’s so hard to open accounts.